rosendopili/CapStoneProject/README.md

 With my monolith API complete and endpoint efficacy cconfirmed through postman testing, I Dockerized my project along with a Zuul API-gateway and Eureka server functionality.
 I was under the gun here, with the weekend behind me and a partial front-end design left over from my original arcade idea, I was lucky enough to have spent only a day to get my microservice up and running.

 Using cloudinary's image-hosting service, I was able to create an upload form for user photos that in turn, provided me with a URL that could be saved to my database.

-... to be continued
+Unfortunately I was unable to implement this in my final project and decided to let users upload existing URLs as a temporary work-around.

+Additionally, I began refactoring my API to expand the user data table and remove the userprofile table all together.
+My new UI allowed existing users to log in while new users are routed to a signup page that collects their profile information.
+This allowed me to bypass some complexity with my front-end rendering as the user profile functionalities would have all required token authorization.

+With login and signup functionality for onboarding new and existing users, once I resolved the issue of user authentication and successfully posting new gallery-items while logged in, I had a minimal viable product.
+Albeit, one that required a lot more work.

 **PLANNING DOCUMENTATION**

 ## USER STORIES